Innovation in Care

 - No one employed by Hospice UK may enter the awards.

-- Projects should have been initiated or be completed during the twelve month period up to end August 2017.
+- Projects should have been initiated or be completed during the twelve month period up to the end of August 2018.

 - By entering these awards, entrants agree to work with Hospice UK to develop a case study about their project which can be shared with other hospices.